 I did later move away from Boulder, but then, so did Dave: he still lives just a few miles from me (and we’re still good friends).
 Dave is not only a “volunteer examiner” (allowed to give tests to certify new hams), he teaches amateur radio to interested newcomers.
 There is of course a “standard” textbook to learn what you need to know to get licensed, but the book is a bit daunting to newcomers — which is why there are teachers around.
 Dave has recently gotten into doing videos for his web site, and his web site has a section on ham radio.
 So he has put the two together: he’s teaching ham radio by online video now — and it’s all free.
 He guides you through the lessons in “the” book and helps you make sense of it all.
 It’s here: online ham radio lessons.

 So what brought this to mind this week?
 Dave’s latest video shows how easy it is to make a contact over ham radio, and he recruited me to help.
 It shows Dave in his “ham shack” waiting for a call from me.

 The first chat is “direct” — radio to radio, and the second is through a “repeater,” a radio system that’s usually put in a high spot to extend range: if you can reach the repeater, it rebroadcasts your signal to others on that channel so you can talk to each other, even if you’re not in range of each other.

 And repeaters can be tied together so you can talk to people over a very wide area.
 (I’m sure that’s a lesson in Dave’s series!)
-If you just want to see that “sample” video with me in it, it’s right here:

 If you’ve ever wanted to get into ham radio, it’s now easier than ever.
 There’s not only a book (Dave tells you how to get it), but Dave will walk you through it, section by section.
 You don’t have to learn Morse Code, either, as I had to back in The Olden Days.